 - More data: Because PSG tests are intrusive and expensive, intensive sleep studies usually only capture a few nights of data.
 On the other hand, Oura allows you to measure your data continuously — night after night — to ensure you capture the full picture of your sleep.

 - Objective analysis: PSG sleep stage analysis is a combination of science and craft.
 It involves individual scorers recording their interpretation of the data.
 Research has shown that inter-scorer variability is about 82%.
 This is where Oura has an edge: consistency.
 The algorithm scores your sleep with the same principles every night, ensuring you can confidently spot long-term trends and changes in your sleep stages, so you don’t settle for just one isolated night of data.

 LEARN MORE: Why Sleep Matters

 About the Oura Expert

-Raphael Vallat, PhD, is a neuroscientist and sleep researcher in the Center for Human Sleep Science at University of California Berkeley (Prof. Matt Walker‘s lab).
-His research examines how sleep — or the lack of it — impacts human health, and his work has been featured in several major news media and podcasts.
-Vallat joined Oura in 2020 as a machine learning algorithm engineer and sleep advisor.
-In his free time, you’ll find him enjoying time with his wife and daughter, playing music, or hiking with friends in beautiful California.
+Raphael Vallat, PhD, is a senior machine learning data scientist at Oura.
+He previously worked as a sleep researcher in the Center for Human Sleep Science at University of California Berkeley (Prof. Matt Walker‘s lab).
+He has published extensively on the topic of sleep and human health, and his work has been featured in several major news media and podcasts.
+In his free time, you can find him enjoying precious moments with his amazing wife and daughter, playing music, or hiking with friends.